 Factors that are likely to have a strong effect on the outcome of the design process include:

 - Commercial viability of the building project based on the projected income, including the construction programme, implications on cash flow and return on investment.
 This will extend to marketing of the building in speculative projects.

-- Efficient use of the internal space for its functional uses, including long spans for flexible internal space use and the integration of a range of services within the structural zones of the building.
+- Efficient use of the internal space for its functional uses influenced by volume and layout of process equipment, including long spans for flexible internal space use and the integration of a range of services within the structural zones of the building.